johnfaben/github-pages-with-jekyll/_posts/2020-12-06-combining-card-location-predictions.md

 date: 2020-12-06
 ---

 The output of the ML model is a series of predictions, each one consisting of a card name, an x coordinate, a y coordinate and a confidence level for the prediction.
-The full output of the prediction model for the image below is <a href='../ocr/all_predictions_2.csv'>here</a>.
-Below I've just included the predictions for a single card.
+The full output of the prediction model for the image below is [here](/ocr/all_predictions_2.csv) Below I've just included the predictions for a single card.

 <table class="table table-bordered table-hover table-condensed">
 <thead><tr><th title="Field #1">card</th>